Jabłonna, Legionowo County

-The village has a population of 7,365.

-The town has two major landmarks: the Jabłonna Palace (Pałac w Jabłonnie) and the Mother of God Queen of Poland Church (Kościele Matki Bożej Królowej Polski) which are in the center of the village.
+The town has two major landmarks: the Jabłonna Palace (Pałac w Jabłonnie) and the Mother of God Queen of Poland Church (Kościele Matki Bożej Królowej Polski) which are situated in the center of the village.

 History

 In 1920, during the Polish-Soviet War, some Jewish soldiers in the Polish military, distrusted by the military leadership, were separated from their units and imprisoned in a camp in Jabłonna for four weeks before being allowed to rejoin the military.

-During World War II, from 1941 to 1943, Soviet POWs were held captive in nearby Bukowie (now within Warsaw) and Poniatow.
+During World War II, from 1941 to 1943, Soviet POWs were held captive in nearby Bukowie (now within Warsaw) and Poniatów.
 On October 28, 1944, German troops were driven out by units of the Polish 1st Tadeusz Kościuszko Infantry Division after five days of fighting in the area of the village.

 During the 1960s, 70s and 80s, the town became famous for the production of vegetables, fruit and flowers in greenhouse facilities, the largest in Poland at that time.
 It was also considered to be the richest town in Poland during that time.

 From 1975 to 1998, the town was administratively part of Warsaw.